Tour Accounting Invoice Processing: Settlement Workflow

 That scope matters.
 The product can act as the upstream normalization layer for road paperwork, including custom columns when the prompt needs fields such as tour leg, promoter name, or cost category.
 It can also preserve source references so the accountant can trace a row back to the original file and page when a charge needs checking.
 What it does not do is negotiate promoter settlements, approve payments, or replace entertainment accounting systems.
 The value is that the support arrives in a format the finance team can actually sort and challenge.

-That same principle shows up in other entertainment-finance workflows such as music royalty statement processing: messy source documents become more useful once they are normalized into structured data.
-For touring, the payoff is simpler review, faster dispute follow-up, and less post-tour archaeology because the show support is already organized when the accountant needs it.
+For touring, the payoff is simpler review, faster dispute follow-up, and less post-tour cleanup because the show support is already organized when the accountant needs it.

 Extract invoice data to Excel with natural language prompts